ulrichbaur/advent_of_code/2024/go/README.md

 ## Day 7: Bridge Repair

 There's a bridge that needs to be prepared.
-The puzzle input is a calibration manual where the operators have been taken out.
+The puzzle input is a calibration manual where the operators have been taken out of the equations.
-You need to check for every equation if the equation is possible by using any combination of operators.

-For example:
+Each line represents a single equation.
+The test value appears before the colon on each line; it is your job to determine whether the remaining numbers can be combined with operators to produce the test value.

+Operators are **always evaluated left-to-right**, **not** according to precedence rules.
+Furthermore, numbers in the equations cannot be rearranged.

+Example:

 ```
 190: 10 19